 Defendant Michael Anthony Cruz entered into a plea bargain for violation of Vehicle Code § 23153 (b), felony DUI, for driving with a blood alcohol content (BAC) of 0.08% or higher and causing injury.
-The plea bargain included a term of sixteen months in state prison and fines of $294.Article in Short Form: Court may impose $2,450 fine in felony DUI case even if plea bargain does not include such a fine.
+The plea bargain included a term of sixteen months in state prison and fines of $294.Article in Short Form: Court may impose additional $2,450 fine in felony DUI case even if plea bargain does not include such a fine.

 In announcing the sentence, the San Joaquin County court judge did not mention the imposition of any fines except that there would be a restitution order.
 Cruz then agreed to an Arbuckle wavier (People v.
 Arbuckle (1978) 22 Cal.
 3d 749), by which Cruz waived his right to be sentenced by the same judge that took his plea.

 A judge different than the one who took his plea then sentenced Cruz.
 That judge imposed the agreed upon term of sixteen months in prison and “a fine of $2,744.”
 The court clerk supplied statutory references on the abstract of judgment for all of the fines that added up to $2,744.

 Cruz appealed the fines to the Third Appellate District, arguing that because such fines were not part of the plea bargain terms entered into the record, the additional fine was improper and excessive punishment.
 Cruz did agree later that the first $390 of the fine was permissible, as $390 is the mandatory minimum fine in a DUI with injuries under Vehicle Code § 23560.